Jakebobs/deploy-vue/VuePagesTutorial/step7/text.md

 `cd ..`

-Then navigate to the views folder using.
+Then navigate to the views folder and create a new view using.

 `cd src`